 My client acts as agent for her father under a longstanding durable power of attorney.
-Unfortunately, tensions are developing between her and her brother who has been consulting with other attorneys about asking their father to execute a new durable power of attorney appointing him.
+Unfortunately, tensions are developing between her and her brother, who has been consulting with other attorneys about asking their father to execute a new durable power of attorney, appointing him instead.

-I advised my client that our hope is that any responsible attorney would meet alone with her father before preparing any legal documents and would be able to determine that he no long has the capacity to execute a new document.
+I advise my client that our hope is that any responsible attorney would meet alone with her father before preparing any legal documents.
+During that meeting she would likely be able to determine that the father no longer has the capacity to execute a new document.
 But even if the attorney takes this precautionary step, she may not be aware of her new client's incapacity.
-The new attorney likely will have heard only her brother's side of the story and her father is a very smart man -- a former university professor -- who may still be able to hide his lack of memory and reasoning difficulties in a brief encounter.
+The new attorney likely will have heard only her brother's side of the story.
+The father is a very smart man—a former university professor—who may still be able to hide his lack of memory and reasoning difficulties in a brief encounter.
 In other words, the attorney may be hoodwinked.

 But, my client insists, her father's doctor declared him incompetent in order to invoke the health care proxy.
 Unfortunately, it's likely that no one will tell this to the new attorney.

 If her brother is successful in getting her father to sign a new durable power of attorney, she will be forced to go to court to have her father declared incompetent and the new instrument invalidated.
 Unfortunately, that process could be expensive, time-consuming and traumatic for all concerned, all of which the father was attempting to avoid when he was competent by appointing his daughter as his agent.
-We can only hope that there's no need to petition for guardianship.
+We can only hope a petition for guardianship doesn't become necessary.